How to Create Virality

 5. Practical Value

-To highlight value of products, it's useful to understand the psychology of deals.
-This comes back to prospect theory which I described in my last post.
-It basically shows that people don't evaluate things in absolute terms, but rather relative to a reference point. €50 for a phone may be cheap in New York but expensive in rural Burundi .
-Another important tenet of prospect theory is diminishing sensitivity.
-It reflects the idea that the same change has a smaller impact the farther it is from the reference point.
-You can see this in thee following graph.
+To highlight value of products, it's useful to understand the psychology of deals and prospect theory.
+In short, people don't evaluate things in absolute terms, but rather relative to a reference point.
+For example, €50 for a phone may be cheap in New York but expensive in Burundi.

-Now how can we apply this?
-Well, think of the reference point as our expectations.
+To apply this, think of the reference point as our expectations.
 One way to highlight incredible value is to make a promotional offer that surpasses expectations.
-In turn, that would make it more likely to be shared.

 Another factor that affects whether deals seem valuable is their availability.
 Making promotions more restrictive can make them more effective.
 However, don't exaggerate!
 The Internet is full of sites with incredibles deals with 90% off if you make a purchase in the next 10 minutes.
 This just makes your product look like a scam...

 When it comes to deals, framing is also important.
-Berger recommends the Rule of 100 which says that for products under the price of $100, percentage discounts seem larger than absolute ones, and over $100, absolute discounts seem larger than percentage ones.
+The Rule of 100 says that for products under the price of $100, percentage discounts seem larger than absolute ones, and over $100, absolute discounts seem larger than percentage ones.

 ⇒ Remember: people like to pass along practical, useful information.